nikulpatel3141/FT-Scraper/README.md

 The `main.py` script queries an endpoint provided by [FT](https://www.ft.com/) for the daily returns of the instruments (hardcoded) in that script.

+The `main.go` script does the same thing (but is written in Golang instead of Python).

 ## Automated Scraping

 The `scrape.yml` workflow file runs the script every 5 minutes and pushes the changes to the `master` branch.